Stranger960/Skillbox_SearchEngine_cpp/README.md

 •	CMake 3.20 and higher versions
 •	Internet access could be needed (for loading in advance or at the time of linking) for the remote entities used, including *GoogleTest* and *nlohmann/jsonn* library.
+Project could be easily replicated / cloned either using GitHub Fork option or by creating a corresponding structure and code copy / past in any available IDE.

 ## *** Errata
 Following item from the Task file was noted during the development